Back to news

 The challenge fund, backed by the UK Government, supports and scales climate-resilient enterprises across the Hindu Kush Himalaya (HKH) region, one of the world’s most climate-vulnerable mountain systems.

 The selected enterprises operate across four priority sectors: resilient agriculture, water security, sustainable tourism, and community resilience.
-Their solution ranges from scaling high-value climate-smart mountain products to converting urban food waste into vermicompost for climate-resilient farming.
+Their solutions range from scaling high-value climate-smart mountain products to converting urban food waste into vermicompost for climate-resilient farming.

 “Entrepreneurs in the Hindu Kush Himalaya are uniquely positioned to deliver solutions that are both locally relevant and globally significant,” said Pema Gyamtsho, Director General of ICIMOD.
 “The Hindu Kush Himalaya Innovation Challenge for Entrepreneurs strengthens the region’s innovation and market ecosystem by investing in promising ideas, building entrepreneurial capacities, and fostering cross-border collaboration.
 With support from the UK Government, ICIMOD is backing scalable, climate-resilient solutions that contribute to sustainable and inclusive development across the region.”

-“Through the HKH-ICE Challenge, we are seeing locally led initiatives bring forward inspiring and scalable nature-based solutions to interconnected environmental, livelihood, and economic challenges across the region.
+“Through the HKH-ICE Challenge, we are seeing locally led initiatives bringing forward inspiring and scalable nature-based solutions to address interconnected environmental, livelihood, and economic challenges across the region.
 I am really encouraged by the creativity, dedication, and leadership reflected in this work.
-These initiatives are a powerful reminder that lasting change happens when communities shape solutions rooted in their own contexts, knowledge, and lived experiences,” said Jesper Hörnberg, CEO, Global Resilience Partnership
+These initiatives are a powerful reminder that lasting change happens when communities shape solutions rooted in their own contexts, knowledge, and lived experiences,” said Jesper Hörnberg, CEO, Global Resilience Partnership.

 Often referred to as the “Third Pole,” the Hindu Kush Himalaya region supports more than 240 million people living in the mountains and provides water, food, and energy for around 1.65 billion people downstream.
 The region faces accelerating risks from climate change, ecosystem degradation, and water scarcity, threatening agriculture, tourism, and long-term resilience.